stanfrbd/crowdstrike-api-gui/README.md

 - Will be more difficult to keep up to date

-Note: this has nothing to do with Microsoft.
+Note: this project has nothing to do with Microsoft nor Crowdstrike.
 It is just a sample GUI app for Crowdstrike API.

 ## Scopes for Crowdstrike API Client